About the Respect and Reconciliation with Indigenous Peoples Project

 Program Details

-All Ontario ESL instructors will be auto-enrolled in the course in Avenue.ca.
+Instructors of MLITSD funded programs will be auto enrolled in the course after completing the Avenue.ca initial bootcamp.
 It will be available in your My Home list of courses.
 Progress through the training at your own convenience!

 A certificate is awarded upon successful completion of all modules.